ER doc and Brown researcher Megan Ranney on the surge of COVID-19

 And these are things that it’s very easy for us to turn a blind eye to.
 It’s not dramatic the way that COVID-19 is.
 But they are affecting our society and our community’s health just as deeply.
 I don’t want us to turn a blind eye to the chronic overcrowding of our healthcare systems, the fact that our rural hospitals are underfunded, that our safety net system sucks, and that we have all of these behavioral health issues that drive the physical health issues that we’re seeing.

 FC: I know that you and everyone that you’re working with is in reaction mode.
-At the same time, I do wonder if you are developing new ways of working that have an opportunity to be more long-term.
+At the same time, I do wonder if you are developing new ways of working that have an opportunity to be more long term.
 What are the potential for positive repercussions?

-Ranney: We’ve seen so many of these things that we were told we couldn’t do that have dropped away during the pandemic.
+MR: We’ve seen so many of these things that we were told we couldn’t do that have dropped away during the pandemic.
 So, some examples are: We found ways to allow physicians and nurses from one state to go volunteer in another state to help out.
 That wasn’t something that used to be possible.
 Medical licenses don’t translate from state to state.
 But we managed to remove those barriers to helping each other during the pandemic.

 Another example is around telehealth and digital health.
 Magically, we got rid of the requirement for the telehealth video service to be HIPAA compliant.
 Suddenly we’re able to FaceTime or Skype or Zoom with our patients, whatever it is that is easiest for them.
 And that’s just tremendous because trying to get an older adult or a minimally literate adult to download some fancy telehealth system, a brand new app, it’s just not going to happen.

 I’ve seen just this dramatic rise in interest and investment and use of both telehealth and in more complex digital health interventions.
 There’s recognition of the value of wearables, the value of doing these remote interventions, the value of doing remote medication compliance, even things like remote palliative care consults.
-So, that’s really exciting and I think it’s going to stick around.
+So, that’s really exciting, and I think it’s going to stick around.

 I’m also seeing increased data sharing because of the pandemic.
 That is something, again, that we have been calling for for a very long time, and I think that this may be the push that finally gets us closer to interoperability and better data sharing.